Colorado, UCLA finding stride led by WR Shenault, RB Kelley - WHIZ News

-LOS ANGELES (AP) — Colorado and UCLA finding success behind their standout players.
+LOS ANGELES (AP) — Colorado and UCLA are finding success behind their standout players.

 Wide receiver Laviska Shenault Jr. for the Buffaloes and running back Joshua Kelley for the Bruins are hitting their stride.
-Shenault and Kelley are each coming off their best performances of the season ahead of their matchup on Saturday.
+They’re coming off their best performances of the season ahead of the matchup on Saturday.

 Shenault injured a core muscle at the start of conference play against Arizona State on Sept.
 21, but finally looked like himself with nine receptions for 172 yards against Southern California on Friday.
 However, Colorado (3-5, 1-4 Pac-12) gave up two long touchdown passes in the fourth quarter and lost 35-31 to the Trojans.